TheArturthur/CoppermindScraper/Cosmere/Terris.md

 ## Culture
 Many Terris people wish to stay isolated in order to maintain their cultural and genetic heritage.
 In fact, many choose to marry among their own people instead of marrying those of other ethnicities.
 Some Terris people are exclusionary towards mixed-race people.
 After the Catecendre, many Terris people do not adopt surnames, instead using Terrisborn when a surname is needed.
+The Terris originally lived in eight-sided huts.
 They are known to be a rather reserved people, with a strong emphasis on order and stability.
 They value respectful dignity, meekness, ubmission, and being candid.
+The Terris celebrate the inherent value of people, places, and cultures.
+Most Terris value perfectionism either as an ideal, a survival mechanism, or both.
+For some, meditation serves as a way to center themselves.
 Following from this, their speech patterns try to avoid offence, and often indicate uncertainty.
 Various Terris people see their culture as inherent to the Terris people, and see those who adopt the Imperial culture to be denying who they are.
+Communal homes often include siblings, twins and triplets tended to be very close, as well as different generations and multiple romantic or platonic partners.
+Diversity in gender expression, sexuality, and relationship structures is common among the Terris.
+During the Final Empire, this manifested particularly strong in the non-steward populations, and while the inner villages expressed this openly, the male-only outer villages upheld an appearance of program conformity for the obligators.
 Some believe that Old Terris still remains in the world, left by Harmony as a promised land for them to discover.
+Terris culture greatly values medical knowledge, and their healers and midwives are as highly respected as Terris elders.

 ### Clothing
 The [[Tinningdar\|tinningdar]] is a common robe worn by the Terris people distinguished by a colorful overlapping V pattern down the front.
 This pattern is often embroidered.
 The tinningdar is often worn alongside a belt, and has long sleeves.
 New versions of the Tinningdar, created around the year 342 [[Catacendre\|PC]], are more daring.
 During the Final Empire, these were often known as "steward's robes."
 During this era, the colors of the robe represent the colors of the House the steward serves.
 The Tinningdar is only worn by adults and old youths, younger children tend to wear simple white smocks.